IdentitySquare/Engineering-Internship/03_ruby_advanced.md

 * Good terminal & plugins

 ## 2. Automated Testing
+Estimated time: 4 hours to read & understand + 2 days to introduce Minitest to your problem solving questions.

 We have been writing just Ruby methods and testing the functionality manually.
 We are going to level up QA (Quality Assurance) of our code with automated testing.